Codeventurer144/SQL-BI-Analysis/README.md

 -	The **“r.quantity AS recipe_quantity,”** line in the query above returns the quantity of each ingredient in each recipe that has been ordered
 -	The **“SUM(o.quantity) AS order_quantity,”** line in the query above returns the quantity of each recipe ordered

-Below is the output of the calculations:
+Below is the output of the query and calculations:

 ![](query_and_table2.png)